strategineer/personal-website/content/blog/2024-12-10/index.md

 {{< book "The Extinction of Irena Rey" >}}

 The Extinction of Irena Rey piqued my interest due to its metafictional elements (a story translated by a translator told from the point of view of another translator, two characters directly involved in the story being told).
-It nails this premise and plays with it throughtout the novel in fun ways.
+It nails this premise and plays with it throughout the novel in fun ways.

 In the Extinction of Irena Rey, Jennifer Croft slams a lot of big ideas onto the page for the reader to explore and think about.
 This seems to be common practice in more "artsy" novels but I was pleasantly surprised by both how interested I was in most of the themes found within and how cohesively woven together they seemed to be.